django-cms/django-cms/docs/how_to/custom_plugins.rst

   good practice to mark this string as translatable using :func:`django.utils.translation.ugettext_lazy`, however this is optional.
 By default the name is a nicer version of the class name.
-* ``cache``: This is a property that tells the plugin rendering system in django CMS whether to cache the plugin’s output to speed-up subsequent views of the same plugin.
-By default, the cms caches.
-Since we want each visitor to see output that is specific to him or her, we need to tell the cms to not cache this plugin.

 And one of the following **must** be defined if ``render_plugin`` attribute is ``True`` (the default):